-It is a traditional and benefitting way to carry the board.
+It is a traditional and most satisfying way to carry a longboard.
 In addition, the weight goes on both of your shoulders for satisfaction means you can go longer than you could go with a shoulder strap.
 Unfortunately, these advantages are achievable when the board has an average length.
 The only solution BoardsOnTop found for this problem is letting the rest of your board stay outside the backpack.

 Obviously, it can be a disadvantage in some ways, like when it is raining, fear of longboard fall, etc. The primary difference we noticed in backpacks and shoulders straps is the weight.
-To make it more simpler than every method of holding a longboard has both advantages and disadvantages.
-Therefore, we discuss each one and see what suits us the most.
+We discuss each one and see what method suits us the most.
 Using backpacks for carrying a skateboard or longboard is highly suggested when going for family tours or trips.

 Comfortable due to double belts for wearing the bag.

 Also suitable for keeping other essentials in it.

 Heavier than straps